arunasurya/academy/bisqnetwork.md

-# An overview of the Bisq network
+# An overview of Bisq

 ## Introduction
 If you are into cryptocurrencies, you may be interested in Bisq, a decentralized exchange that enables you to trade bitcoin for fiat currencies and other cryptocurrencies.
 The Bisq app is free/open-source software (FOSS) which is maintained and improved by a group of contributors.
 In this post, I will give you an overview of Bisq, including the Bisq app, the Bisq network and its participants.
 I will also talk about the unique way Bisq handles its governance and how it algns incentives of its users with those of the contributors.